 Students who wish to study abroad should start planning early to ensure the most affordable and academically enriching experience.
 When planning a study abroad experience, each student should be aware of the university’s academic requirements and regulations contained in this catalog.
 It is recommended that students work closely with their academic departments and the SAGL office to carefully select a program that meets their academic needs, fulfilling specific degree requirements through courses offered on the program.

 Types of Study Abroad Programs

-WKU students wishing to study in another country have a variety of options from which to choose.
-The options available to graduate students include the following program types: short-term faculty-led programs, exchange programs, WKU partner programs, and provider programs.
+WKU students wishing to study in another country have a variety of options from which to choose including short-term faculty-led programs, exchange programs, WKU partner programs, and provider programs.
 More detailed information on all study abroad options can be found on the SAGL website, but a brief overview of each type of program follows.